-Not only that, green tea can also be used to fight bad breath.
+Not only that, but Green tea can also be used to fight bad breath.
 It has the ability to inhibit the growth of bacteria and viruses that cause dental diseases.
 This is done by slowing down the growth of bacteria that leads to bad breath.
-A dental hygiene routine with green tea requires you to wash your mouth with a high concentration of green tea (1 tea bag in 1 cup of water), and it will freshen up your mouth instantly.
+A dental hygiene routine with Green tea requires you to wash your mouth with a high concentration of Green tea (1 tea bag in 1 cup of water), and it will freshen up your mouth instantly.

 7. Helps in promoting good health of the heart

-The antioxidants present in green tea are well known for their effects in reducing the cholesterol levels.
-This is useful maintaining good cardiovascular health.
+The antioxidants present in Green tea are well known for their effects in reducing the cholesterol levels.
+This is useful in maintaining good cardiovascular health.

 Along with this, it also prevents LDL (low-density lipoproteins)cholesterol particles from oxidation which is also important for preventing heart diseases.
 Tannins help in reducing the level of LDL cholesterol in the body.
 LDL is known as the “bad cholesterol” as it can cause a plaque build-up in the arteries, thus causing blockages.